-- 18 Research should not be seen as a peripheral or 'second-class' use of bodily material, but rather as a mainstream use of donations.
-Such an approach has implications both for the ways in which individuals are encouraged to authorise the donation of material in advance of their own death, and for the ways in which families are approached after their relative's death. - 19 We consider that it is crucial that any change in the systems used to obtain consent should take fully into account the implications for the donation of research.
+- 13. We note that current proposals in Scotland will apply to the donation of organs and tissues for the purposes of transplantation only, and not include the donation of organs and tissues for other purposes, such as research, display or commercial use. - 14.
+We consider that it is crucial that any change in the systems used to obtain consent should take fully into account the implications for the donation of organs and tissue for research purposes.
 In the context of the current 'opt-in' system to organ and tissue donation, our report recommends that the possibility of donating material for research use should be routinely raised with the person's family when authorisation for the removal and use of organs or tissue is sought after death.
 We also suggested that routine information about the Organ Donor Register should include explicit reference to the potential research uses of organs and tissue, and that potential donors should have the option of authorising such uses in advance.